CHEP projects

 - Measuring environmental exposures and their health consequences in birth cohort studies.

-- Determining the impact of prescribed burns on indoor air quality and associated health impacts for residents.
+- Determining the impact of bushfire smoke on indoor air quality and associated health impacts for residents.

 Environmental infections